-If you’re looking to give a more inventive gift than a box of chocolates or candle, you can’t go wrong with a house plant.
+If you’re looking to give a more inventive gift than a box of chocolates or candle, you can’t go wrong with a houseplant.

 Before making your purchase, though, be sure to choose the right plant for the right place.
-For example, put a moth orchid in a warm spot and it will flourish – but do the same with cool-loving cyclamens and you’ll have an unhappy plant on your hands.
+For example, put a moth orchid in a warm spot and it’ll flourish – but do the same with cool-loving cyclamens and you’ll have an unhappy plant on your hands.
 If giving a gift, pass on any care tips and if the plant isn’t worth the trouble after flowering, advise the recipient to put it on the compost heap.